yeojz/redux-thunk-testing/README.md

 ```

-However, in order to do the above, you'll need the following middleware.
+However, in order to do the above, you will need the following middleware.

 ```js
 const fsaThunk = () => next => action => {